-House of Supplies [not a literal translation] or “Vina Jin” is considered one of the most important economic projects for women in Kobani.
+Vîna Jin (Women’s Will) is considered one of the most important economic projects for women in Kobani, opened by Kobanî Women’s Committee to provide job opportunities for women who couldn’t go to school.
 It is not clear yet whether this project is organised as a co-operative, but it is co-operative in nature.

 The women prepare dried vegetables, jams, tomato puree, pepper paste, grape leaves and mahashi (eggplants and zucchini filled with rice and meat).
 During tomato season, they make tomato puree, grape leaves, jams, makdous (eggplant filled with walnut and pepper paste dunked with olive oil), spices, pepper paste, wild mallow, and all dried vegetables.
 The Women’s Committee coordinates with one of the vegetable dealers in the city’s bazaar to obtain the best types of vegetables on a daily basis.